- The Desktop Window Manager high memory issue may be caused by a recent Intel driver bug.

 Hopefully, by applying these solutions you will be able to fix the Desktop Window Manager high memory issue.

-If you know any other viable solutions, leave them in the comments section so everybody can benefit from that knowledge.
+For any other viable solutions, leave them in the comments section, so everybody can benefit from that knowledge.